 Other times, personal issues may be affecting performance or “coasting.”
 Health issues can be a significant contributing factor to decreased productivity.
 They may not be able to keep up with the physical demands of the job.
 Perhaps a position change or workplace adjustment could address this issue.

 Review Internal Business Practices

 The responsibility for employees “coasting” may fall on your business practices.
 Take an honest look at your business practices and policies to ensure they are challenging your employees yet are realistic at the same time.
 Do you properly recognize or reward positive job performance well enough?
 Recognizing individual and team goals or achievements ensure that employees feel valued and appreciated for their work.
 They will be more likely to continue performing well or be incentivized to work harder.

 Sometimes, “coasting” employees and poor performance quality lies on management’s shoulders.
 Is your management properly encouraging employees and departments to put in extra effort?
 Employees follow the example set up by their management – if they see a manager doing merely enough to “get the job done,” they will mimic that pattern.

 Use a Time Tracking Tool

 Ensuring employees account for their time is vital to avoid “coasting” employees.
 There are many affordable time tracking tools available for business of all sizes and fields.
-Most time tracking solutions provide the ability to break down time spent on a specific job – this will be hugely beneficial to see where an employee may be taking some extra time to complete projects or their daily workload.
+Most mobile clock solutions provide the ability to break down time spent on a specific job – this will be hugely beneficial to see where an employee may be taking some extra time to complete projects or their daily workload.